ssocias/cassie_docs/source/get-requests.rst

 This is the "main" Profile subsection shown when "Profile" is selected from the bottom nav bar.
 It contains information on all Casties the User has created, including whether or not the Castie is ready to be answered.
 A Castie is ready to be answered if the Castie end date has passed.

-.. note:: When looking at another user's profile (not your own), the "Answer" button for the individual Casties the user has created should NOT be visible.
+.. warning:: When looking at another user's profile (not your own), the "Answer" button for the individual Casties the user has created should NOT be visible.

 **Definition:**